cmksj1005/pomodoro-timer/README.md

 ## Features

-The Pomodoro timer boasts several key features designed to optimize study sessions.
-Upon clicking the start button, the main message changes to "Study," initiating a 25-minute countdown.
-After completing this period, the timer displays a "Short Break" message, signaling a brief respite.
-Every four study sessions, users are rewarded with a longer 15-minute break to recharge.
-Additionally, the timer visually tracks progress by displaying small dots for each completed study session, allowing users to easily monitor their cumulative study time.
-This intuitive and motivating interface ensures a balanced approach to studying and breaks, promoting sustained productivity.
+* Upon clicking the start button, the main message changes to "Study," initiating a 25-minute countdown.
+* After completing the 25-minute study period, the timer displays a "Short Break" message, signaling a 5-minute countdown.
+* Every four study sessions, users are rewarded with a longer 15-minute break to recharge.
+* The timer visually tracks progress by displaying small dots for each completed study session.
+* This allows users to easily monitor their cumulative study time.
+* The intuitive and motivating interface ensures a balanced approach to studying and breaks.
+* Promotes sustained productivity through a structured study and break schedule.

 ## How to start
 ```